-The LT®1739 is a 500mA minimum output current, dual op amp with outstanding distortion performance.
+The LT®1794 is a 500mA minimum output current, dual op amp with outstanding distortion performance.
 The amplifiers are gain-of-ten stable, but can be easily compensated for lower gains.
 The extended output swing allows for lower supply rails to reduce system power.
 Supply current is set with an external resistor to optimize power dissipation.
-The LT1739 features balanced, high impedance inputs with low input bias current and input offset voltage.
+The LT1794 features balanced, high impedance inputs with low input bias current and input offset voltage.
 Active termination is easily implemented for further system power reduction.
 Short-circuit protection and thermal shutdown insure the device's ruggedness.

 The outputs drive a 100Ω load to $\pm 11.1V$ with $\pm 12V$ supplies, and $\pm 10.9V$ with a 250mA load.
-The LT1739 is a pin-for-pin replacement for the LT1794 in xDSL line driver applications and requires no circuit changes.
+The LT1794, with its increased swing on lower supplies, can be used to upgrade LT1795 line driver applications.

-The LT1739 is available in the very small, thermally enhanced, 20-lead TSSOP for maximum port density in line driver applications.
+The LT1794 is available in the very small, thermally enhanced, 20-lead TSSOP for maximum port density in line driver applications.
+The 20-lead SW is also available.

-T, LTC and LT are registered trademarks of Linear Technology Corporation.
+17, LTC and LT are registered trademarks of Linear Technology Corporation.